krishnenduATU/Python1/README.md

 **[Conclusion](#conclusion)**<br>

 # Description
 This PowerShell repository covered the fundamental concepts of PowerShell and provided a practical method for honing scripting skills.
-In accordance with the Exercises provided and research on the same, learners should be able to use PowerShell to automate a wide range of tasks, to manage enterprise infrastructure using PowerShell's Desired State Configuration (DSC) framework, and to control nearly every aspect of the Windows operating system.
+In accordance with the exercises provided and research on the same, learners should be able to use PowerShell to automate a wide range of tasks, manage enterprise infrastructure using PowerShell's Desired State Configuration (DSC) framework, and control nearly every aspect of the Windows operating system.

 ## Requirements
 - Operating System : > Windows-10